Marshal-Alone/Mini-Project-2/Whiteboard-Project-Report.md

 ABSTRACT

 This project report details the development of "Collaboard," a real-time collaborative online whiteboard application.
 The application enables multiple users to simultaneously draw, interact, and brainstorm in a shared digital space.
-The frontend is built using HTML5, CSS3, and JavaScript, leveraging libraries such as Socket.IO for real-time communication to ensure low-latency drawing synchronization.
+The frontend is built using HTML5 Canvas, CSS3, and JavaScript, leveraging libraries such as Socket.IO for real-time communication to ensure low-latency drawing synchronization.
 The backend is developed with Node.js and Express, utilizing MongoDB for persistent storage of board data and JWT for secure user authentication and authorization.
-Key features include user authentication, real-time drawing synchronization, basic shape tools, and a responsive design.
-The application aims to provide a seamless and intuitive collaborative experience for remote teams and educational purposes, with a focus on scalability, maintainability, and security.
-The system is designed using industry-standard technologies and best practices to ensure a robust and reliable platform.
+Key features include user authentication, real-time drawing synchronization, basic shape tools (including brush, line, rectangle, circle, and text), and a responsive design.
+The application is designed with a focus on usability, performance, and real-time collaboration capabilities.

 CONTENTS
 Chapter No. Title Page No.